Nuclear C*-algebras: 99 problems: Cuntz semigroup regularity

-First, observe that the order structure on $V(A)\amalg \mathrm{LAff}_{> 0}(QT(A))$ is almost unperforated and almost divisible, i.e.\ $A$ is pure (essentially because the order structure on $\mathrm{LAff}_{> 0}(QT(A))$ has these properties).
-Therefore, by Lin's Theorem (Theorem~\ref{thm:Lin}), $A$ has stable rank one and hence cancellation.
+is almost unperforated and almost divisible, i.e.\ $A$ is pure (essentially because the order structure on $\mathrm{LAff}_{> 0}(QT(A))$ has these properties).
+Therefore, by Lin's Theorem (Theorem~\ref{thm:Lin}), $A$ has stable rank one and hence cancellation (by \cite{Rieffel:PLMS}).
+We now have all the pieces to assemble the following diagram of isomorphisms, where the horizontal maps are induced by the first factor embeddings.